Diploma in Advanced Supervision across Professions

 We are moving into a new era of supervision characterised by a capacity for crossprofessional practice based on philosophies of learning rather than particular professional practices.
 As we do so the previous language of ‘contracting’, which highlighted roles and responsibilities, becomes less helpful.
 We will explore the process of negotiating and evaluating ‘learning agreements’ with supervisees.

 In doing this we will consider the supervisory relationship as a participative inquiry.
 Within the framework of action research both supervisors and supervisees engage in critical reflexivity and we will explore the benefit of reflexive learning journals.
 Dr Bobby Moore

 Programme Delivery Schedule

-This IACP-accredited programme runs over 7 weekends (15 days), on Saturday and Sunday [9.30am – 5.30pm], from September 2017 to May 2018, plus one Friday.
-In addition, there will be a maximum of 2 Friday evenings [5.30 pm – 7.30pm] during the year, plus an individual progression meeting at the end of your course.
+This IACP-accredited and SAI recognised programme runs over 7 weekends (15 days), on Saturday and Sunday [9.30am – 5.30pm], from November 2018 to June 2019, as per timetable.
+In addition, there will be a maximum of 2 Friday evenings [5.30 pm – 7.30pm] group feedback sessions during the year, plus an individual progression meeting at the end of your course.